How Will Ofsted Inspect Your Tutoring?

 Tutoring should be customisable to the needs of the individual.

-If schools want to use NTP funding, this carries a limit of 6 pupils per tutoring group.
-There was lots of discussion from senior leaders and policymakers at the National Tutoring Summit that this was still too much.
+Fewer pupils per group means more personalisation and optimal learning.
 At Third Space Learning, every single session is one-to-one, which means you never have to worry about pupils not getting exactly what they need from their tuition.

-At Third Space Learning, we see a mix of schools who keep pupils on the programme for multiple terms and also schools who switch pupils on and off according to various factors, including progress made after sessions.
+At Third Space Learning, we see a mix of schools that keep pupils on the programme for multiple terms and also schools that switch pupils on and off according to various factors, including progress made after sessions.

 3. Prioritising the right pupils

 Tutoring prioritisation is often based on pupil premium pupils as a starting point, but this should not be the end point.
-The ‘best’ schools use additional information to inform their tutoring decisions, and spread the opportunity as fairly as possible.
+The ‘best’ schools use additional information and data to inform their tutoring decisions and spread the opportunity as fairly as possible.

 At Third Space Learning, the majority of pupils that schools choose to put on the programme are eligible for pupil premium.
-We do also see schools who choose pupils that lack confidence, or who have been particularly impacted by school closures, but who aren’t necessarily eligible for free school meals.
+We also see schools that choose pupils who lack confidence or have large knowledge gaps, but who aren’t necessarily eligible for free school meals.

 4. Timetabling